rtgibberd-hub/Suspension-kinematic-solver/README.md

 # Suspension Kinematic Solver

 This tool models front wishbone suspension geometry with dynamic updates based on damper length changes across roll, pitch, and heave.
+These visualised changes in wheel camber can be used to determine changes in race and driver strategy.
 Built for simulation clarity and modular refinement.
+Created with hardpoint data used from Team Bath Racing Electric.

 Key words: Vehicle kinematics, dynamic simulation, 3D modelling